-Temporarily Closed: Seattle-Tacoma International Airport (SEA) can also help you keep the little ones entertained and taken care of while awaiting your flight.
+- Keep the little ones entertained and taken care of while awaiting your flight.
 Check out the Children's Play Area across from the Delta Sky Lounge between the Central Terminal and A gates.
-You'll find new carpet and a room full of brightly-colored activities for kids to get the wiggles out.
+You'll find a new carpet and a room full of brightly-colored activities for kids to get the wiggles out.
 Please make sure you remove your shoes before playing, the Children's Play Area is recommended for children under four feet tall and 100 pounds.
 No food, drinks or pets in the play area, please!

 - Wireless internet access (Wi-Fi) is available in all public areas of the airport and is free of charge.
-The Wi-Fi access points use the SSID “SEATAC-FREE-WIFI".
-Once you connect to “SEATAC-FREE-WIFI” you will be asked to accept terms and conditions for use, and occasionally view a brief ad before accessing the internet.
+The Wi-Fi access points use the SSID “SEA-FREE-WIFI".
+Once you connect to “SEA-FREE-WIFI” you will be asked to accept terms and conditions for use, and occasionally view a brief ad before accessing the internet.

 Kid Friendly Dining